-Couchdrop is a cloud SCP and Rsync server, which means files can be downloaded and uploaded using the SCP or Rsync tool packaged with openssh on virtually any unix derivative.
+Couchdrop is a cloud SCP, SFTP and Rsync server, which means files can be downloaded and uploaded using the SCP, SFTP or Rsync tool packaged with openssh on virtually any unix derivative.

 Couchdrop supports integration with Amazon S3, Amazon Web Services block storage system.
-This integration allows you to directly transfer files to and from S3 using SCP and Rsync with Couchdrop.
-S3 can be configured in addition to Dropbox or other Storage Providers or as the primary storage for your Couchdrop Cloud SCP and Rysnc server.
+This integration allows you to directly transfer files to and from S3 using SCP, SFTP and Rsync with Couchdrop.
+S3 can be configured in addition to Dropbox or other Storage Providers or as the primary storage for your Couchdrop Cloud SCP, SFTP and Rysnc server.

 Link S3 with Couchdrop